This is all the random stuff that spills out of my mind ...

-"My recent procrastination was to do with finishing my new product!"
+"My recent procrastination was to do with reshooting some video!"

-So, my procrastination comes from my unconscious mind saying "hey, you're already working at your limit, I don't want to take on any more clients thanks, as it'll mean even more work!" and that is a very valid opinion from that part of my mind so I continued to listen to the melancholy tunes of The Procrastination Station and distract myself by playing with a laser pointer and driving my kittens so crazy that they fall of the sofa chasing it around my office.
+So, my procrastination comes from my unconscious mind saying "hey, the videos are good enough, you don't need to reshoot them really, do you?" and that is a very valid opinion from that part of my mind so I continued to listen to the melancholy tunes of The Procrastination Station and distract myself by playing with a laser pointer and driving my cats crazy.

 The four stages of that journey are: